shreyanshk/boottorrent/docs/architecture.rst

 * **Responsibilities**
     | Seeds first-hand copy of Operating system files to the P2P network.
     | **Provides interface**: Initial data provider interface
     | **Rationale**: P2P networks need that, collectively, the whole network should have one complete copy of the necessary files to successfully download them.
-Transmission makes sure that one complete copy is available at any point of time.
+Torrent software on server makes sure that one complete copy is available at any point of time.

 * **Collaborators**
     | Client data sharing interface